Bedrock-OSS/bedrock-wiki/docs/documentation/tellraw.md

 ---
-layout: page
 title: Tellraw
-parent: Documentation
 ---

-# What is tellraw

 tellraw sends a JSON message to selected or all players being usefull for sending plain messages to players ingame